TrellixVulnTeam/swahilipython_SCMU/Lib/idlelib/README.txt

-README.txt: an index to idlelib files and the IDLE menu.
+README.txt: an index to idlelib files na the IDLE menu.

-IDLE is Python's Integrated Development and Learning Environment.
-The user documentation is part of the Library Reference and is available in IDLE by selecting Help => IDLE Help.
-This README documents idlelib for IDLE developers and curious users.
+IDLE ni Python's Integrated Development na Learning Environment.
+The user documentation ni part of the Library Reference and is available kwenye IDLE by selecting Help => IDLE Help.
+This README documents idlelib kila IDLE developers na curious users.

 IDLELIB FILES lists files alphabetically by category, with a short description of each.